 The Business Council strongly supports this legislation that allows public accounting firms to incorporate in New York State with minority ownership by individuals who are not Certified Public Accountants.
-Similar legislation has passed the Senate six times since 2014, mostly with unanimous, bipartisan support.
+Similar legislation has passed the Senate six times since 2015, with broad, bipartisan - and mostly unanimous - support.